 How to Protect your Prospects from Dream Killers

 1. Be realistic – When presenting your networking opportunity or business to prospects it’s important to always be realistic about the amount of money that can be earned while being in the program.
-If you’re realistic about the amount of earnings that a prospect can make they will be able to better defend themselves against dream killers.
+If you’re realistic about the number of earnings that a prospect can make they will be able to better defend themselves against dream killers.

 2. Be in-depth when you inform them about the business opportunity.
-The more information, facts and figures you give you prospects the better off they will be when it comes to defending themselves against negative influences and naysayers.
+The more information, facts, and figures you give you prospects the better off they will be when it comes to defending themselves against negative influences and naysayers.

 3. Inspire them and give them confidence – One of the best ways to cement a prospect’s mind into joining and being successful in the marketing opportunity is to present yourself as what they can become with hard work and determination.
 Feel free to tell your prospects how much money you realistically earn each month, and let this be a goal that your prospects can strive for.
 This will give them confidence and motivation towards the program, decreasing the chances of someone dissuading them from joining.